kbase/kb_sdk/doc/kb_sdk_make_ui.md

 The input options are specified in the "parameters" section of the spec.json file.
 In the following example, the user will supply two required parameters, an input name and an output name.
 If you specify 'valid_ws_types', the user will be presented with a searchable dropdown of objects that match the specified types.
-If you set "is_output_name" to true, the user will be warned if a name will overwrite an existing object or if the name contains invalid characters and a widget displaying that object will appear beneath the app cell.
+If "is_output_name" is set to true, the user will be warned if a name will overwrite an existing object or if the name contains invalid characters, and a widget displaying that object will appear beneath the app cell.

 ```